 The rule of thumb is that Absolute Vertical Accuracy will be around 3 times worse than the horizontal so we would expect around 3 meters.

 You can radically improve your Absolute (or Global) GPS accuracy by using Ground Control Points (GCPs) and Checkpoints or Differential GPS systems (RTK, PPK, etc.).
-More on this below, but these can increase your Absolute accuracy to maximum of around 2-5cm horizontally, and 4-8cm vertically.
+These can increase your Absolute accuracy to a maximum of around 2-5cm horizontally, and 4-8cm vertically.